Locating Self

 What if Self is bigger than we've been taught?

-What if the IFS concept of Self is ancestral, relational, embodied, and political?
+What if the Internal Family System’s ( IFS’s) concept of Self is ancestral, relational, embodied, and political?
 In short, it is all of these things.

-Locating Self is an experiential and didactic continuing education training that reimagines the Internal Family Systems (IFS) concept of Self through ancestral memory, intersectional identity, and liberatory practice.
+Locating Self is an experiential and didactic continuing education training that expands the Internal Family Systems (IFS) concept of Self through ancestral memory, intersectional identity, and liberatory practice — while honoring and building on the foundational IFS framework you already know.

 This Training Integrates: